Fiona Foley

 The University of Southern Queensland, Toowoomba, Queensland

-Department of the Premier and Cabinet, Brisbane
+Department of the Premier and Cabinet, Brisbane, Queensland

 Environmental Protection Agency, Maryborough, Queensland